Crock pot Chicken, Italian Style

 “Scientists now believe that free radicals are causal factors in nearly every known disease, from heart disease to arthritis to cancer to cataracts.
 In fact, free radicals are a major culprit in the aging process itself.
 By controlling free radicals, antioxidants can make the difference between life and death, as well as influence how fast and how well we age.”- Lester Packer, Ph.
 D.- Head of the Packer labs at the University of California at Berkeley.
 Dr. Packer, author of The Antioxidant Miracle, is regarded as the world’s foremost antioxidant research scientist.

-If you are not including 6 - 7 servings of a large variety of organic high-antioxidant fruits and vegetables in your daily diet, limiting fats and protein, and avoiding simple carbs entirely, you are not reaching the optimal disease prevention state of health.
+If you are not including about 6 servings of a variety of organic high-antioxidant fruits and vegetables in your daily diet, limiting bad fats and protein, and avoiding simple carbs entirely, you are not reaching optimal disease prevention.

-There was a time when humans ate to live.
-Those days are gone for most of us.
-Unfortunately, we've taken the 'eating for pleasure' too far.
-We are now surrounded by foods and food products that have very little to do with nutrition and good health.
+There was a time when we ate to live.
+Unfortunately, we are now surrounded by foods and food products that have very little to do with nutrition and good health.
 We are lured to create recipes that tantalize our taste buds and deal our bodies bolts of stress and inflammation.

 Sugar, cream, butter, white flour, vegetable oils, frying, meats, canned foods, preservatives, food coloring... all stress the body, all lower antioxidant levels.